Carmine (color)

-Carmine color is the general term for some deep red colors that are very slightly purplish but are generally slightly closer to red than the color crimson is.
-Some rubies are colored the color shown below as rich carmine.
+Carmine color is the general term for some deep red colors that are very slightly purplish but are generally slightly closer to pure red than the color crimson is.
+Some rubies have the color shown below as rich carmine.
 The deep dark red color shown at right as carmine is the color of the raw unprocessed pigment, but lighter, richer, or brighter colors are produced when the raw pigment is processed, some of which are shown below.

 The first recorded use of carmine as a color name in English was in 1523.

 Variations of carmine

 Wild watermelon

 The color wild watermelon is displayed at right.

 Ultra red is a color formulated by Crayola in 1972.
 In 1990, the name of the color was changed to wild watermelon.

 With a hue code of 350, this color is within the range of carmine colors.

 This color is supposed to be fluorescent, but there is no mechanism for displaying fluorescence on a computer screen.